 2. How can you encounter these people and help to meet their needs with love, compassion, and community in unique ways during this time, as Jesus did with the Samaritan woman?

 Fr.
-James Martin, S.J., is an editor at large at America Magazine and author of Building a Bridge: How the Catholic Church and the LGBT Community Can Enter into a Relationship of Respect, Compassion, and Sensitivity.
+James Martin, S.J., is an editor at large at America Magazine and author of a number of books, including Building a Bridge: How the Catholic Church and the LGBT Community Can Enter into a Relationship of Respect, Compassion, and Sensitivity and, most recently, Learning to Pray: A Guide for Everyone.